Deer

 Deer can wreak havoc on any garden.
-From tree and shrub damage to disappearing plants, deer is the usual suspect.
+From tree and shrub damage to destroying plants, deer is the usual suspect.
 Like with any sworn enemy first we must know their habits.
 Fortunately, deer are creatures of habit, so their behavior is predictable.

 Here are some facts about deer: